mentels/riak_core_tutorial/README.md

 ```

 To test our new funcionality stop the whole cluster, clean project,
-build devrel again and form the cluster:
+build devrel and form the cluster:
 ```bash
 for d in dev/dev*; do $d/bin/sc stop; done make devclean && make devrel